In our residence halls, we have implemented several security measures to ensure that

 - Emergency contact information is postedfor the RA on duty, the hall director of the

-building, front desk(s), Department of Public Safety and Center for Health and Counseling
+building, front desk(s), Department of Public Safety and Counseling and Disability

-on a bulletin board next to the RAs' rooms on each floor.
-This information is also
+Services on a bulletin board next to the RAs' rooms on each floor.
+This information

 - Two RAs are on call every night from 5 p.m. until 8 a.m. and are required to complete